 Johnston’s death sentence was commuted to life on April 17, 1924.
 In making its decision, the Pardon Board noted that Johnson’s accomplices were convicted of second-degree murder and that Johnson had not fired the fatal shot.

-Johnston was transferred to Western Penitentiary.
-After at least ten pardon requests, Johnston was released from prison in 1941.
+Elmer Johnston was transferred to Western Penitentiary.
+After at least ten pardon requests, he was released from prison in 1941.
 He moved to Victory, Venango County, where he died in 1992.